SpellholdStudios/Super_Firkraag/firkraag/readme/firkraag-readme-english.txt

 - Uploaded mod to official Spellhold Studios GitHub mirror account.

 Version 1.5
-- Added Russian Translation (Thanks to the A.E.R.I.E.
+- Added Russian translation (Thanks to the A.E.R.I.E.
 Team).
 - Updated WeiDU installer to v231.

 Version 1.4
-- Added French Translation (Once again, thanks to Mathrim Cauthon).
+- Added French translation (Once again, thanks to Mathrim Cauthon).

 Version 1.3
 - Fixed a bug that was causing the script to not compile correctly.
 Thanks Andrew!